9 min read

 Some mechanics who service farm machinery and vehicles can take waste oil with them when they leave and dispose of it in a responsible way.
 Talk to the company that services your equipment and ask about any waste oil take-back schemes that they may run.

-Oil disposal at Supercheap Auto is free.
-There are 21 stores around the country with oil recycling bins.
-Oil must be dropped off during opening hours.
+Supercheap Auto has 21 stores around the country with oil recycling bins.
+Disposal is free and should be dropped off

-Visit Supercheap Auto for more information and store locations.
+during opening hours.
+Visit their website supercheapauto.co.nz for more information and store locations.

-Batteries are generally free to dispose of but check with your local council, petrol station or automotive shop.
 Most petrol stations, garages and automotive shops will accept old batteries and council waste stations also have collection points.
+They are generally free to dispose of but check with your local council, petrol station or automotive shop.
 If batteries are broken or leaking, ensure they are in a sealed bag.

 Wooden pallets, such as those from bulk fertiliser, can usually be returned to the supplier and some offer a credit for their return.